ghgltggamers/HLWTK---High-Level-Web-Toolkit-Simplify-Web-Interface-Development-with-Ease/README.md

 Use built-in error handling for methods like make() and dispose().
 #### 5. Do not use direct root
 Use built-in methods of control system and avoid direct use of root.

+Thanks for reading this documentation was written entirely by ghgltggamer on 1:00 pm HLWTK first release